-Following the determination, if appropriate, the Complaint Officer will formulate a resolution and provide a written response to the complainant.
+Following the determination, if appropriate, the principal or leadership team member will formulate a resolution and provide a written response to the complainant.
 The matter will be closed if this response is accepted.

 Step 5 - Further investigation

 If the proposed outcome is not accepted, the matter will be reviewed internally by the principal or the principal's delegate, who may seek additional information or submissions from the relevant parties.
 The principal or their delegate seek to resolve all disputes within 14 days from the date that the review process is initiated.